 Understanding research methods will take some studying using different resources.
 For now, here is a brief overview:

 - Content analysis

 As the name suggests, mixed methods combine both qualitative and quantitative methods.

 Secondary Research and Sources

 Secondary research examines other researchers’ studies.
 Examples of secondary sources include:

 - Literature reviews about existing research

 Interviews can be primary or secondary sources, depending on the format.
-If you have conducted an interview personally or if the interview is in its raw or original format, it is a primary source.
+If you have conducted an interview personally or if the interview is in its original format, it is a primary source.
 However, if you are reading about an interview in a newspaper written by someone else, it is a secondary source.
 Either way, interviews can be good sources for your paper.